sapphirecat/quilt-draw/PLANS.md

     ✅ Guides 🟦

-## Left-handed switch
+### Left-handed switch

-To flip the display of primary/secondary paint colors.
-Then the left swatch matches the physical left (secondary) button on a mouse in left-handed mode.

-#the&zwnj;dev&zwnj;team&zwnj;thinks&zwnj;of&zwnj;everything
+Potentially obsolete: the swatches are stacked _vertically_ now, in an attempt to eliminate the left/right confusion with left-handed mousing.

-## Block/Quilt Tabs
+## General/Tabs

-Done!

 ### Multiple Blocks